-If you are single or married and no kids how do you get someone else to pay your rent or the majority of your rent and you build a stronger financial foundation each time someone pays your rent.
+If you are single or married and no kids, how do you get someone else to pay your rent or most of your rent?
+In addition, you build a stronger financial foundation each time someone pays your rent.

-I like to tell the story of my daughter who became a single mother and a sole income earner.
-My daughter was able to afford the down payment on a house, her principal residence but the mortgage payment would have been a tough pill to swallow.
+Therefore, I would like to tell my daughter’s story, who became a single mother and a sole income earner.
+My daughter could afford the down payment on a house, her principal residence.
+However, the mortgage payment would have been a tough pill to swallow.

-My daughter bought a bungalow, converted the basement into a two bedroom suite with den, qualified for a municipal grant to turn her principal residence into two suites, one an income suite and the other a suite she used as her primary residence.
+Our daughter bought a bungalow, converted the basement into a two-bedroom suite with a den, qualified for a municipal grant to turn her principal residence into two suites, an income suite and a suite she used as her primary residence.
 She rented out the income suite.

-The cool thing about her renting out her basement suite is her mortgage payments were $1500 a month, and she was collecting $1100 a month in rent.
+The cool thing about her renting out her basement suite is her mortgage payments were $1500 a month.
+Above all, she was collecting $1100 a month in rent.

-The return on my daughter’s real estate investment has been very positive, with increased equity through both the tenant paying rent which has helped to pay down her principal mortgage amount and the increase in the value of the property over the years.
+In addition, the return on my daughter’s real estate investment has been very positive, with increased equity through both the tenant paying rent which has helped to pay down her principal mortgage amount, and the increase in the property value over the years.

-My daughter has since married, and whatever direction she chooses there are many options she has with her principal residence and the impact it will have in helping her get further ahead in her future.
+My daughter has since married, therefore whatever direction she chooses.
+She has many options with her principal residence and its impact in helping her get further ahead in her future.

-Is this not a better method of finding your way and owning a principal residence; a great “Why” even if you are single or married with no children?
+Is this not a better method of finding your way and owning a principal residence?
+Therefore a greater “Why” even if you are single or married with no children?

 Leave a Comment